txoof/PaperPi/README.md

 ## Install & Setup

-PaperPi requires only small amount of setup and is packaged with amatures in mind.
+PaperPi requires only small amount of setup and is packaged with amateurs in mind.
 By default PaperPi will install as a daemon service that will start at boot.

 ### Install